Peter Sellers

 BiographyPeter Sellers (born Richard Henry Sellers; 8 September 1925 – 24 July 1980) was an English actor and comedian.
 He first came to prominence performing in the BBC Radio comedy series The Goon Show.
 Sellers featured on a number of hit comic songs, and became known to a worldwide audience through his many film roles, among them Chief Inspector Clouseau in The Pink Panther series.

-Born in Southsea, Sellers made his stage debut at the Kings Theatre, Southsea, when he was two weeks old.
-He began accompanying his parents in a variety act that toured the provincial theatres.
-He first worked as a drummer and toured around England as a member of the Entertainments National Service Association (ENSA).
-He developed his mimicry and improvisational skills during a spell in Ralph Reader's wartime Gang Show entertainment troupe, which toured Britain and the Far East.
+Sellers made his stage debut at the Kings Theatre, Southsea, when he was two weeks old.
+He began accompanying his parents in a touring variety act.
+He worked as a drummer and toured around England as a member of the Entertainments National Service Association (ENSA).
+He developed his mimicry and improvisational skills during a spell in Ralph Reader's wartime Gang Show entertainment troupe.
 After the war, Sellers made his radio debut in ShowTime, and eventually became a regular performer on various BBC Radio shows.
-During the early 1950s, Sellers, along with Spike Milligan, Harry Secombe and Michael Bentine, took part in the successful radio series The Goon Show, which ended in 1960.
+During the early 1950s, Sellers, along with Spike Milligan, Harry Secombe, and Michael Bentine, took part in the successful radio series The Goon Show, which ended in 1960.

 Sellers was nominated three times for an Academy Award, twice for the Academy Award for Best Actor, for his performances in Dr. Strangelove and Being There, and once for the Academy Award for Best Live Action Short Film for The Running Jumping & Standing Still Film (1959).
 He won the BAFTA Award for Best Actor in a Leading Role for his role in I'm All Right Jack and was nominated an additional three times for the previous two films and the satire Only Two Can Play.
 In 1980 he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role in Being There, having previously been nominated three times in the same category.
 Turner Classic Movies calls Sellers "one of the most accomplished comic actors of the late 20th century".